MocaCDev/extras/python/yal_lang/README.md

 *Note: The yal language is of the same syntax as Python, but many key-ideals within the language of Python are different within the language yal*</br>
 *Also note: yal is not a actual language.
 You cannot just write, or create, a project of the file type .yal. </br> In order to write a program in the yal language, you have to create a python project, import os, then write the command:</br>***os.system('git clone https://github.com/ARACADERISE/extras/tree/master/python/yal_lang')****

-# Examples of the language
+# Example of the language

 ```yal
 -- This represents a message in yal.
 This will convert to "#" within a .py file